tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 )
 ```

-Great now we have a basic layout for building up a Python project.
+Great we now have a basic layout for building up a Python project!

+Now that you know the principles you can use them to automate the generation of
+your boilerplate code.

 ## Making use of GitHub

-Clearly you can automate the generation of much more boilerplate code using the
-principles outlined in this post.
-However, this is left as an exercise for the
-reader.

 Once you start building up your template make sure that you save it on GitHub
-or BitBucket.
-You are already using version control for all text files, right?
+or BitBucket. *You are already using version control, right?*

 A nice feature of Cookiecutter is that it has built in functionality for making
 use of templates stored in GitHub/Bitbucket.
 For example to make use of my